hashicorp/hello-vault-go/README.md

 ## How To Run

-To run this application, clone this repo, `cd` into it, then run `/.start.sh`.
+**WARNING** This Vault server is configured to run in "dev" mode, an insecure setting that allows for easy testing.

+1. Clone this repo and `cd` into it.
+2. Run `/.start.sh`.
 This will start up all the components of the application using Docker-Compose.
 The application will be listening on port 8080.
-Confirm that it's working correctly by doing `curl http://localhost:8080/`.
+3. `curl http://localhost:8080/` to confirm it's working.
 If you get back "Hello Vault! :)", the application was built and run successfully.

 ## API Endpoints